Hidive

-Hidive (stylized in all caps) is an American subscription video on-demand over-the-top streaming service owned by AMC Networks.
-The service primarily offers Japanese anime content to paid subscribers.
+Hidive (stylized in all caps) is an American subscription video on demand over-the-top streaming service owned by AMC Global Media.
+The service primarily offers anime content to paid subscribers.

-The service was launched in June 2017 after the dissolution of The Anime Network's online service, which survived after the liquidation of the former A.D.
+The service was launched in June 2017 as a successor to Anime Network Online, a streaming service that was operated by Anime Network which survived after the liquidation of the former A.D.
 Vision's assets in 2009.
+It even had its own channel on Crunchyroll's VRV service from 2018 until the Sony acquisition of Crunchyroll in 2021.

-Hidive and its parent Sentai Filmworks were both acquired by AMC Networks at the beginning of January 2022 and restricted access to English language markets in December 2023.
+Hidive and its parent Sentai Filmworks were both acquired by AMC Global Media, then known as AMC Networks, in December 2021 and restricted access to English language markets in December 2023.
 The streaming service offers a number of features, among those include live chat, customizable viewing features, customized profiles and subtitles, and parental controls among other things.

 History

 Early years

-Before the launch of HIDIVE, anime shows that were licensed by Sentai Filmworks were often streamed on Anime Network Online, which once served as the streaming service for the now defunct Anime Network.
+The origin of HIDIVE can be traced back to the late 2000s when in c.
+2007, A.D.
+Vision, Sentai's predecessor, began experimenting with online streaming of its anime catalog via the now defunct Anime Network with the launch of its online VOD service Anime Network Online, starting with anime shows which had previously aired on the Anime Network.
+It primarily featured anime shows that were licensed by A.D.
+Vision, and later Sentai Filmworks, and were often streamed on the platform until the launch of HIDIVE.

-The Hidive streaming service launched in June 2017, as Hidive, LLC, a new company not affiliated with Anime Network, was formed in 2017 and shortly after, acquired Anime Network Online's assets and spun them off into the new streaming service following Anime Network Online's discontinuation.
-Former subscriptions from Anime Network Online were later moved to Hidive.
+The Hidive streaming service launched in June 2017, as Hidive, LLC, a new company not affiliated with Anime Network, was formed and shortly after, acquired Anime Network Online's assets and spun them off into the new streaming service.
+Former subscriptions from Anime Network Online were later transferred to Hidive.

-It exclusively streams select licensed titles from Sentai and Section23, as well as a handful that was formerly held by A.D.
+Like its predecessor, Anime Network Online, it exclusively streams select licensed titles from Sentai and Section23, as well as a handful that was formerly held by A.D.
 Vision, including a small number of titles that were previously exclusive to the defunct streaming channel Anime Strike.

 On July 21, 2017, Hidive announced the service would start to offer selected anime titles with Spanish and Portuguese subtitles and began offering "Dubcasts" later in March 2018.
-Similar to SimulDubs, it competes against FUNimation's SimulDub program.
-This allows Hidive to stream dubs of simulcast titles approximately two to three weeks after the initial Japanese broadcast.
+Similar to SimulDubs, it competes against FUNimation's SimulDub program, which allows Hidive to stream dubs of simulcast titles approximately two to three weeks after the initial Japanese broadcast.

-On October 18, 2018, VRV announced that Hidive would be launching its channel on its service, which replaced FUNimation Now, which left the service on November 9, 2018.
+VRV announced that Hidive would be launching its channel on its service on October 18, 2018, after Funimation ended their partnership with Crunchyroll.
+It replaced Funimation after it left the service on November 9, 2018.

 Sony announced its acquisition of VRV's parent company Crunchyroll from AT&T on August 9, 2021, via its FUNimation subsidiary.
-In response, Hidive left the service on September 30, a month after the acquisition.
+Hidive left the service a month later on September 30 in response to the acquisition.